JunMa11/COVID-19-CT-Seg-Benchmark/README.md

 - existing labeled lung CT dataset from other non-COVID-19 lung diseases;
 - heterogeneous datasets include both COVID-19 and non-COVID-19 CT scans.

+**Ultimate goal: training a model on limited data that can generalize on infinite data!**

 ```
 @article{MP-COVID-19-SegBenchmark,
   title={Towards Data-Efficient Learning: A Benchmark for COVID-19 CT Lung and Infection Segmentation},